hadronized/glsl/glsl/README.md

 The crate is also getting more and more combinators and functions to transform the AST or create nodes with regular Rust.
 The [`Visitor`] trait will be a great friend of yours when you will want to cope with deep mutation, filtering and validation.

+## About the GLSL versions…

+This crate can parse both GLSL450 and GLSL460 formatted input sources.
+At the language level, the difference between GLSL450 and GLSL460 is pretty much nothing, so both cases are covered.

+> If you’re wondering, the only difference between both versions is that in GLSL460, it’s
+> authorized to have semicolons (`;`) on empty lines at top-level in a shader.

 [`Parse`]: crate::parser::Parse
 [`ExternalDeclaration`]: crate::syntax::ExternalDeclaration